 To foster high academic standards, and

-To analyze, evaluate and refine the College's overall curricular structure.
+To analyze, evaluate, and refine the College's overall curricular structure.

 All active programs of study and all active courses are reviewed by the Curriculum Committee in the academic year preceding the publication of the next college catalog.
-Active courses include those listed in the catalog as well as courses that are active but not listed in the catalog (decataloged).
-The review process is designed to determine which programs and courses should remain active and to ensure that all programs and courses have appropriate and up to date information.
+Active courses include those listed in the catalog as well as courses that are active but not listed in the catalog.
+The review process is designed to determine which programs and courses should remain active and to ensure that all programs and courses have appropriate and up-to-date information.
 The following section lays out the steps necessary for the Curriculum Committee and administrators to review the programs of study and courses.
 The subsequent sections detail faculty responsibilities in the program and course review process.

-Course and program review forms available at the NWIC Faculty Web Site.
+Course and program review forms and associated tools are available at the Curricular Review Tools website.

 Overview of the Course and Program Review Process